Shivam-ingawale/Zodiac-Sign-App/README.md

 </h1>

 ## Zodiac Sign
   Zodiac Sign is an app which determine the Zodiac Sign based on your Birthdate.
+Android Application which takes date of birth as user input in one screen and displays their respective zodiac sign with some information about it.
+With Good UI and extra implementation.
 <h1 align="center">
   <img src="https://github.com/Shivam-ingawale/Zodiac-Sign-App/blob/master/screenshot/video.gif"  width="240" />
 </h1>